vssouza/bike-sharing-neural-network/readme.md

 conda install --file bike-sharing-nn-env.yml
 ```

+After generating the environment, remember to activate it using the command:

+`activate bsnn`

+## Contact

 You are welcome to contact me with suggestions, considerations, fixes or any thoughts.

 *Vinícius de Souza Yamauchi - vs.souza@gmail.com*